alaurenzi70/class-conditional-cp-data-augmentation/README.md

  **2. CP_analysis_01_interval_plots** and **3.
 CP_analysis_02_interval_plots**
 - Generate the plots reported in **Appendix B** of the article.

-## notebooks/real_examples – Empirical Part of Section 3.2
+## notebooks/real_examples – Empirical part of Section 3.2
 This folder contains Jupyter notebooks for the **real-world applications** presented in **Section 3.2** and **Appendix C** of the article: